-- Currently not in use.
-Plans for use in CMS programs.
-Developer did indicate the incorporation of TEP input received previously - May be used in the future within Quality Payment Programs - New measure TEP done.
-Other user group feedback not available/completed.
-Use as accountability measure is expected - Reporting performance results has usually been at individual practitioner level, at each dialysis facility.
-There will need to be a better reporting method to provide results at the entire practitioner group level - Not in use - Insufficient due to unmeasured confounders and patient preference. - This is a new measure, not yet being publicly reported.
-It is intended for use in publicly reported programs, thus results will be disclosed and available to the broader public if the measure is endorsed and implemented.
-The developer reports that results have not been disseminated to those being measured as part of the development process.

-- Potential implementation seems credible
+- Not publicly reported or current use in an accountability program.
+Developer plans to use the measure in public reporting and in a quality payment program.
+1. those being measured have been given performance results or data as well as assistance with interpreting the measure results and data 2. those being measured and others users have been given an opportunity to provide feedback on the measure performance or implementation 3. this feedback has been considered when changes are incorporated into the measure.
+Developer sought feedback from 2 tep panels.

+- Input from TEP panel was considered.

+- May be used in a Quality Payment Program

+- Not currently in use

+- Insufficient due to unmeasured confounders and patient preference.

+- This is a new measure, not yet being publicly reported.
+It is intended for use in publicly reported

+programs, thus results will be disclosed and available to the broader public if the measure is endorsed

+and implemented.
+The developer reports that results have not been disseminated to those being

+measured as part of the development process.

+- Not used so far but no concerns in terms of implementation plan

-- Not publicly reported or used in accountability program but planned to be used in accountability program.
+- Not publicly reported or used in accountability program, but planned to be used in accountability program.
 Feedback is essential for programs to improve.
 Need to develop method for feedback and opportunity to provide feedback.

-- I would need more information

-- Used Accountable entity level testing....moderate.

-- Feedback incorporated
+- Not yet implemented

+- TEP panel opined.
+Unclear if adequate patient input has occurred. measure elements are not currently publicly reported but there are plans to use in an accountability program

 - Pass

 - True

+- No concerns

-- Unclear
+- None

-- Not reported publicly.
-No feedback provided due to the lack of dissemination to the practice groups.
-Did receive feedback from TEP.

 - The measure will be used to report to the public in a quality program- desperately needed as well.

 - Not reported; potential for future use